dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-However, at this point, we still host the gateway in the same namespace as the http route and the application, which is not our target.
+However, at this point, we still host the gateway in the same namespace as the Httproute and the application, which is not our target.

 Ok, let's go into to topic and get started with the shared gateway part.